 The fallen man did not stir and when the witness and others turned the fallen man face up, they “perceived that it was … Perceval.”
 A group of men then carried the Prime Minister, who groaned twice, to an office.
 “His face was completely pale, the blood issuing from his mouth, and … [there were] scarcely any signs of life in him.”
 He was dead, the only English Prime Minister to have been assassinated, at the age of 49 on 11 May 1812.

 Bellingham was tried on Friday the 15th of May at Old Bailey.
-Dressed in a patched coat Bellingham argued fluently but emotionally that he had executed justice.
-He said he would have preferred to killed the British Ambassador to Russia, but he justified the killing of the Prime Minister stating:
+Dressed in a patched coat he argued fluently but emotionally that he had executed justice.
+He said he would have preferred to have killed the British Ambassador to Russia, but he justified the killing of the Prime Minister stating: